Think you need a 20% deposit to buy a home? Think again

 In some cases, yes.
 If you’ve been renting for at least 12 months and can show consistent, on-time payments, some lenders now offer deposit-free mortgages that let you borrow 100% of the property value.
 No deposit required!

 You may also be able to boost your borrowing using a family-assisted mortgage, where a loved one adds their name to their mortgage, acts as your guarantor or puts down a small sum as security.
-These options aren’t widely advertised, but they can be game-changers for buyers with limited savings.
+These options aren’t widely advertised, but they can make a significant difference for buyers with limited savings.

 Skipton's Track Record mortgage